alanqrwang/keymorph/README.md

 ```

 ### Training KeyMorph
-Follow instructions for "Training your own KeyMorph model" above.
+Follow instructions for "Training KeyMorph" above, depending on the variant you want.

 ### Evaluating KeyMorph
 To evaluate on the test set, simply add the `--eval` flag to any of the above commands.
 For example, for affine, unsupervised KeyMorph evaluation: